TNTP Teaching Fellows logo

 Receive an Offer to Enroll

 Once you successfully complete the selection process, you’ll receive an official offer to enroll.
 Offers are extended on a rolling basis.
-You will need to complete a few tasks to formally enroll, such as uploading unofficial transcripts.
-After you complete your tasks and accept your offer, you will connect with your assigned program staff to begin preparing for summer training.
+Once you accept your offer, you will need to complete a few tasks to formally enroll, such as uploading an unofficial transcript.

 Training